thomasabrina/Casino-demo/README.md

 # Casino Blockchain Project

-This project is an online casino transaction processing system that utilizes secret sharing algorithms to enhance security.
+This project is an online casino transaction processing system that utilizes advanced security techniques, including Reed-Solomon encoding and Stego, to enhance data integrity and confidentiality.
 It consists of a frontend built with React and a backend powered by Flask.

 ## Project Structure

-- **casino-blockchain-frontend**: The frontend application built with React.
+- **casino-blockchain-frontend**: The frontend application built with React, providing an intuitive interface for users to upload and recover transaction files.
-- **casino-blockchain-backend**: The backend application built with Flask.
+- **casino-blockchain-backend**: The backend application built with Flask, handling secure transaction processing and recovery.

 ## Features

-- **Transaction Processing**: Upload and process transaction CSV files.
+- **Transaction Processing**: Upload and process transaction CSV files with enhanced security.
-- **Secret Sharing**: Use Shamir's Secret Sharing and Verifiable Secret Sharing (VSS) to securely distribute sensitive information.
+- **Data Encoding and Concealment**: Use Reed-Solomon encoding and Stego for robust data handling and concealment.
-- **Download Results**: Download the processed results as CSV files for each algorithm.
+- **Download Results**: Download processed and recovered transaction files.

 ## Prerequisites